openENTRANCE/openentrance/nomenclature/definitions/subannual/README.md

 - Using time zone                    : **no relevance**

-#### Examples for using this format:
+#### Using the format:

-The code snippet (Python) below shows how to use the datetime format.
+The code snippet (Python) below shows how to get lists of dates and datetimes.

-List of dates:
+- To get a list of dates:
 ```python
 from datetime import timedelta, date